 - Ferries run to Igoumenitsa from Corfu, Paxi and a number of Italian ports.

 - The easiest way to get around is by hiring a car.
 There are two main motorways, making it easy to fit in visits to archaeological sites, beach and city all on the same day.
 Local roads are mostly good.
+You can also drive to the island of Lefkada via a long causeway.

 - Epirus is a year round destination.
 Spring and autumn can be good times to avoid the summer heat.
 Be warned that it is sometimes wet in the autumn; however the rain did not spoil my trip!